 An Article by the Young Global Changers Ambassadors.
 The Young Global Changers is a dynamic network of over 350 young people from all continents, and regions of the world, representing more than 110 different countries.
 Many of us are engaged in movements and initiatives to bring about positive change, locally, regionally and globally.
 In the … Read more

-By Ken Fullerton According to UNICEF, it is estimated that 44,000 women die due to preventable pregnancy-related causes in India each year while one in five deaths globally is likely to be an Indian lady.
-Aditya Kulkarni, a 2017 Young Global Changer, and the organisation he co-founded are working to change this.
-Inspired by a … Read more
+According to UNICEF, it is estimated that 44,000 women die due to preventable pregnancy-related causes in India each year while one in five deaths globally is likely to be an Indian lady.
+Aditya Kulkarni, a 2017 Young Global Changer, and the organisation he co-founded is working to change this.
+Inspired by a close friend’s sister … Read more